Like us on Facebook

 Endurance leaning to one side in the ice

-Endurance leaning to one side during the Imperial Trans-Antarctic Expedition, 1914-17, led by Ernest Shackleton.
+Endurance during the Imperial Trans-Antarctic Expedition of 1914-17, led by Sir Ernest Shackleton.
 (Photo Credit: Frank Hurley / Scott Polar Research Institute, University of Cambridge / Getty Images)

 Shackleton’s expedition began in August 1914, when the explorer and his crew of 27 left Plymouth for Antarctica’s Weddell Sea.
-He’d hoped to become the first person to achieve a land crossing of Antarctica, from the Weddell Sea to the Ross Sea.
-The Endurance entered the sea passage in January 1915, but became trapped in sea ice, where it remained stuck for 10 months before being crushed by the ice and sinking.
+He’d hoped to become the first person to achieve a land crossing of the continent, from the Weddell Sea to the Ross Sea.
+Endurance entered the sea passage in January 1915, but became trapped in sea ice, where she was stuck for 10 months before being crushed by the ice and sinking.

-Shackleton and his crew escaped on lifeboats and made their way to Elephant Island on the northeast tip of the Antarctic Peninsula.
-After suffering a severe food shortage, Shackleton and some of the crew set out in search of aid.
-They eventually reached a whaling station on South Georgia, leading to the rescue of the remaining crew members on Elephant Island.
+Shackleton and his crew escaped on lifeboats and traveled to Elephant Island, on the northeast tip of the Antarctic Peninsula.
+After suffering a severe food shortage, he and some of the crew set out in search of aid.
+They eventually came across a whaling station on South Georgia, leading to the rescue of the remaining crew members on Elephant Island.

 Frédéric Bassemayousse and J.C.
 Caillens standing with an AUV

 Frédéric Bassemayousse and J.C.
-Caillens, Off-Shore Manager, recover the autonomous underwater vehicle (AUV) after a dive, in search for Sir Ernest Shackleton’s Endurance.
+Caillens recover an AUV after a dive in search of Sir Ernest Shackleton’s Endurance.
 (Photo Credit: Esther Horvath / Falklands Maritime Heritage Trust)

-“We are overwhelmed by our good fortune in having located and captured images of Endurance,” said Mensun Bound, the expedition’s Director of Exploration.
+“We are overwhelmed by our good fortune in having located and captured images of Endurance,” shared Director of Exploration Mensun Bound.
 “This is by far the finest wooden shipwreck I have ever seen.
 It is upright, well proud of the seabed, intact, and in a brilliant state of preservation.
 You can even see ‘Endurance’ arced across the stern, directly below the taffrail.

 “This is a milestone in polar history,” he continued.
 “However, it is not all about the past; we are bringing the story of Shackleton and Endurance to new audiences, and to the next generation, who will be entrusted with the essential safeguarding of our polar regions and our planet.
 We hope our discovery will engage young people and inspire them with the pioneering spirit, courage and fortitude of those who sailed Endurance to Antarctica.”